-An applicant's claim will be considered according to their individual circumstances.
-A claim for a student whose parent's work requires frequent moves must be supported by:
+A claim will be determined according to the applicant's circumstances.
+A claim by a person whose work (or their partner's work) requires frequent moves to other locations must be supported by:

-- a statement of the family's projected itinerary for the school year for which the AIC allowance is sought; - where relevant, a statement of the family's itinerary (including locations and dates employed at those locations) over the previous 12 months; - verification of the family's past and proposed movements, in the form of employers' statements or similar evidence.
+- a statement of the family's projected itinerary for the school year for which the AIC allowance is sought - where relevant, a statement of the family's itinerary (including locations and dates worked at those locations) over the previous 12 months - verification of the family's past and proposed movements, in the form of employers' statements or similar evidence.

-The applicant's claim needs to be supported by evidence that this travel is a necessary part of earning their livelihood, and not merely a preference.
-Evidence is required to show that their particular trade or skills directly cause their itinerancy.
+A claim must be supported by evidence that this travel is a necessary part of earning the livelihood of the claimant or their partner, and not merely a lifestyle preference.
+A claimant will need to submit evidence that their or their partner's particular trade or skills directly cause their itinerancy.